Table of Contents

 Quick Tips

-• Start each bullet point with an action verb and describe the context followed by quantifiable results to demonstrate impact.
+- Start each bullet with an action verb and connect the task to student learning, classroom routines, or instructional support.

 Education